Drinking Water Revolving Loan Fund

 - Community Water Systems that are:

-- Publicly owned municipal type systems.
+- Publicly owned municipal systems.

-- Regional water systems.
+- Regional water systems, such as rural water systems.

 - Privately owned condominium and manufactured home park systems.